s-ol/alive/docs/guide.md

 Apart from [trace][], there are only very little builtin operators in `alive` - you can see all of them in the *builtins* section of the [reference][:/:].
-All of the 'real' functionality of `alive` is grouped into *modules*, that have to be loaded individually. *Modules* help organize all of the operators, so that it is less overwhelming to look for a concrete feature.
+All of the 'real' functionality of `alive` is grouped into *modules*, that have to be loaded individually. *Modules* help organize all of the operators so that it is less overwhelming to look for a concrete feature.
 It is also possible to create your own plugins as new modules, which will be covered in another guide soon.